wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/deploy-mcp-servers/deploy-a-mcp-server.md

 To create a mcp server component, follow these steps:

-1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in.
+1. Go to the [Choreo Console](https://console.choreo.dev/) and sign in.
 This opens the project home page.
 2. If you already have one or more components in your project, click **+ Create**.
 Otherwise, proceed to the next step.
 3. Click **View All Component Types** link button.
 4. Click the **MCP Server** card.